allegro/bigflow/docs/deployment.md

 # Deployment

 One of the key features of BigFlow is the full automation of the build and deployment process.
-BigFlow can dockerize your workflows and deploy them to Google Cloud Composer.
+BigFlow dockerizes your workflows and deploy them to Google Cloud Composer.

 ## GCP runtime environment